 ASU 2016-02, Leases (Topic 842), and related amendments were adopted on January 1, 2019, using the modified retrospective transition method whereby comparative periods were not restated.
 No cumulative effect adjustment to the opening balance of retained earnings was required.
+Upon adoption of this standard, ROU assets and lease liabilities of approximately \$459,000 were recognized.
 The Bank elected the package of practical expedients permitted under the new standard, which allowed carry forward historical lease classifications, account for lease and nonlease components as a single lease component, and not to recognize a ROU asset and lease liability for short-term leases.

-The Bank has entered into a lease for its main office, which will expire in March 2021.
-The lease also includes provisions for options to extend the lease.
-The Bank has leased its Monterey branch location, which will expire in May 2020.
-The lease also includes a provision to extend the lease for an additional three years.
+The Bank has entered into leases for its Salinas and Monterey, California branches and administrative offices.
+The leases expire at various dates through March 31, 2024.
 The amount of the lease liability and ROU asset is impacted by the lease term and the discount rate applied to determine the present value of future lease payments.
-The leases include provisions for periodic rent increases as well as payment by the lesse of certain operating expenses.
+The leases include provisions for periodic rent increases as well as payment by the lessee of certain operating expenses and renewal options.
 The exercise of renewal options is at the sole discretion of the Bank.
 Renewal options periods were not included in the measurement of ROU assets and lease liabilities as they are not considered reasonably certain of exercise.
-Lease costs relating to these leases and other short term rentals was approximately \$238,000 and \$233,000 for the years ended December 31, 2019 and 2018, respectively.

-Upon adoption of this standard, ROU assets and lease liabilities of approximately \$459,000 were recognized.
 The balance of ROU assets and lease liabilities are included in other assets and other liabilities on the statements of financial condition.
-The statement of financial condition and supplemental information at December 31, 2019 are shown below.
+The statement of financial condition and supplemental information at December 31, 2020 and 2019 are shown below.